AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Baseline Models

 \subsection{Masked Language Modeling}

 The Masked Language Modeling (MLM) pre-training objective involves recovering the original document given a corrupted one~\cite{devlin2018bert}.
-We choose MLM as a baseline since we can formulate code adaptation as a masked token infilling given surrounding left and right contexts.
+We choose MLM as a baseline since we can formulate code adaptation as a masked token infilling task given surrounding left and right contexts.

-\textbf{Model Training} We utilize the standard MLM objective, in which a fraction of tokens from the original sequence is selected uniformly at random and replaced with \texttt{[MASK]} symbols.
+\textbf{Model Training} We utilize the standard MLM objective~\cite{devlin2018bert}, in which 15\% of tokens from the original sequence is selected uniformly at random.
+Of the selected tokens, 80\% are replaced with \texttt{[MASK]} symbols, 10\% are left unchanged, and the remaining 10\% are substituted by random tokens from the vocabulary.
 In source code, this results in masking not only identifier names, but also delimiters, and programming language keywords since the token lexical types are disregarded.
-The fraction of tokens masked by the MLM is 80\%, which means that the remaining 20\% of the code tokens will stay unchanged.
-We train a RoBERTa model~\cite{liu2019roberta} of 12 layers in the encoder, 12 attention heads and a hidden dimension of 768.
+We train a RoBERTa model~\cite{liu2019roberta} from scratch having 12 layers in the encoder, 12 attention heads, and a hidden dimension of 768.

 \textbf{Recovering Identifier Names} During inference, the MLM for code adaptation model predicts each masked identifier name independently.
 Then for each pasted code snippet, all the results are summarized into a dictionary mapping masks to recovered identifier names.